Azure/AzureVM/README.md

 - `size`: VM size.
 Use the `list_vm_sizes` method for the subscription and resource group classes to see the available sizes.
 - `datadisks`: The data disk sizes/configurations to attach.
-- `ip`: Public ip address.
+- `ip`: Public IP address.
 Set this to NULL if you don't want the VM to be accessible outside its subnet.
 - `vnet`: Virtual network/subnet.
 - `nsg`: Network security group.
 AzureVM will associate the NSG with the vnet/subnet, not with the VM's network interface.
 - `nic`: Network interface.